 We begin by examining gradient descent in a simplified problem to factor a scalar target as the inner product of two vectors.
-We show that two striking phenomena emerge at large step sizes: (i) trajectories originating from arbitrarily small sets of initializations can converge to global minimizers of the training loss with arbitrarily large norm, sharpness or imbalance, or to a saddle point; and (ii) the set of initializations that converge, that is, the convergence region, has a fractal structure (see the left panel in Figure~\ref{fig:intro}).
-Thus gradient descent exhibits sensitivity to initialization and its long-term behavior is unpredictable.
-Interestingly, while the convergence region is regular (in the almost everywhere sense) in the unregularized setting, it becomes fractal once regularization is introduced.
-Further quantifying the unpredictability of gradient descent, we show that the topological entropy of the gradient descent system is at least $\log3$.
-Also, we show that the fractal nature of the boundary of the convergence region is captured by a self-similar curve, whose fractal dimension is estimated as $1.249$.
+We show that two striking phenomena emerge at near-critical step sizes: (i) initializations in arbitrarily small sets can converge to global minimizers with arbitrarily large norm, sharpness or imbalance, or to a saddle, indicating a lack of simple implicit biases; and (ii) the set of initializations that converge, that is, the convergence region, has a fractal structure, indicating that the convergence is unpredictable near the boundary (see Figure~\ref{fig:intro}).
+Interestingly, while in the unregularized setting the convergence region is regular (in the almost everywhere sense), it becomes fractal once regularization is introduced.
+Further quantifying the unpredictability of the training outcome, we show that the topological entropy of the gradient descent system is at least $\log 3$.
+Also, we show that the fractal nature of the boundary of the convergence region is captured by a self-similar curve whose fractal dimension is estimated as $1.249$.
 To our knowledge, beyond the univariate training loss setting studied by \citet{kong2020stochasticity, chen2024from}, this is the first rigorous characterization of chaos in gradient descent optimization.

 We then extend our analysis to general matrix factorization by showing that, when the initialization lies in a subspace defined by a set of orthogonal conditions, the gradient descent dynamics decouples into several independent scalar factorization dynamics.
-Hence, all the results established for scalar factorization remain valid and can be applied on this subspace.
-This includes, in particular, the commonly used identity initialization.
-Our results also extend to shallow linear residual networks \citep{hardt2017identity, bartlett2018gradient}.
-We experimentally show that sensitivity to initialization persist over more general settings, such as generic initialization and deep matrix factorization.
+Hence, all results established for scalar factorization remain valid on this subspace.
+This includes the commonly used identity initialization, as well as the training of linear residual networks \citep{hardt2017identity, bartlett2018gradient}.